 - Classroom Conduct: Failure to comply with lawful direction of a classroom teacher relative to maintaining good order is considered misconduct on the part of the student.
-Repeated violations of disrupting a class may result in the student being dropped from that course. - See South Plains College Student Guide 2015-2016, pages 13 through 18 for full policy covering other areas of conduct including penalties for misconduct and procedures for disciplinary action.
+Repeated violations of disrupting a class may result in the student being dropped from that course. - See South Plains College Student Guide for full policy covering other areas of conduct including penalties for misconduct and procedures for disciplinary action.